stackitcloud/stackit-sdk-go/CONTRIBUTION.md

 Let's suppose you want to implement the waiters for the `Create`, `Update` and `Delete` operations of a resource `bar` of service `foo`:

-1. You would start by creating a new folder `wait/` inside `services/foo/`, if it not exists yet
+1. Start by creating a new folder `wait/` inside `services/foo/`, if it doesn't exist yet
-2. Following with the creation of a file `wait.go` inside your new folder `services/foo/wait`, if it not exists yet.
+2. Create a file `wait.go` inside your new folder `services/foo/wait`, if it doesn't exist yet.
 The Go package should be named `wait`.
 3. Refer to the [Waiter structure](./CONTRIBUTION.md/#waiter-structure) section for details on the structure of the file and the methods
 4. Add unit tests to the wait functions